itseluriiiiii/itseluriiiiii/README.md

 # hello world ;)

-I'm Arnav Eluri, a computer science undergraduate in Bengaluru, India.
-I build things that work not just models that look good in a notebook.
-Sometimes that’s machine learning.
-Sometimes it’s a full-stack app.
-Sometimes it’s rewriting code because it can be cleaner. <br>
+Hi!
+I am Arnav Eluri.
+I am a Computer Science student from Bengaluru, India.
+I really enjoy creating solutions that actually solve some problem by using machine learning, research or full-stack programming.
+My interests lie in hacking stuff up, figuring out how it works, and making it better, simpler, and faster. <br>

 <p align="center">
   <img src="arnav-banner.png" width="100%"/>